 Mobilizing America's Heroes

-Segs4Vets improves the quality of life for permanently disabled veterans and first responders through the application of new technologies.
-We focus on the successful reintegration of veterans and first responders into their families and communities by creating customized mobility devices (Segways and ALLY Chair adapted Segways) and technology-based workforce development solutions that create a sense of purpose and independence for our nation’s heroes.
+Segs4Vets improves the quality of life for permanently disabled veterans and first responders by applying new technologies.
+We focus on the successful reintegration of veterans and first responders into their families and communities by creating customized mobility devices (Segways and ALLY Chair-adapted Segways) and technology-based workforce development solutions that help to foster a sense of purpose and independence for our Nation's heroes.

-Segs4Vets started in 2005 to serve as a real-life example of how universally designed technology can restore dignity and independence to people with disabilities, specifically severely-disabled men and women veterans returning from service to our nation in Iraq and Afghanistan.
-The program, which was originally designed to give away one Segway, has provided more than 2,000 universally designed mobility devices to help disabled veterans and first responders rebuild a foundation of independence.
-In addition to the devices themselves, the program provides ongoing support—including battery replacement, device repair and support for recipients.
+Segs4Vets started in 2005 as a real-life example of how universally designed technology can restore dignity and independence to people with disabilities, specifically severely-disabled men and women veterans returning from service to our Nation in Iraq and Afghanistan.
+Originally designed to give away one Segway, the program has provided over 2,500 universally designed mobility devices to help disabled veterans and first responders rebuild a foundation of independence.
+In addition to the devices, the program provides ongoing support—including battery replacement, device repair, and support for recipients.

-Segs4Vets established assessment and training programs at Walter Reed National Military Medical Center in Bethesda, Maryland, and Brooke Army Medical Center in San Antonio, Texas in 2006; as well as the Naval Medical Center in San Diego, California in 2008.
+Segs4Vets established assessment and training programs at Walter Reed National Military Medical Center in Bethesda, Maryland, Brooke Army Medical Center in San Antonio, Texas, in 2006, and the Naval Medical Center in San Diego, California, in 2008.

-Segs4Vets is staffed primarily by volunteers throughout the country and both the organization and its volunteers have received numerous awards and recognition, including the Spirit of Hope Award for outstanding service to the United States of America presented by the Office of the Secretary of Defense, the Secretary of the Army's Public Service Award for distinguished public service in providing outstanding support to our Nation's veterans, and the Congressional Medal of Honor Society's Distinguished Citizen Award.
+Segs4Vets is staffed primarily by volunteers throughout the country.
+Both the organization and its volunteers have received numerous awards and recognition, including the Spirit of Hope Award for outstanding service to the United States of America presented by the Office of the Secretary of Defense, the Secretary of the Army's Public Service Award for distinguished public service in providing outstanding support to our Nation's veterans, and the Congressional Medal of Honor Society's Distinguished Citizen Award.